ma23m020Snehal/DLAssignment3/Readme.md

 ```
 ## Files info
 # q1to4-ass3-without-attention.ipynb - The main ipynb file containing the source code along with wandb sweeps for hyperparameter tuning without attention
-# Q5 with-attention.ipynb - The main ipynb file containing the source code along with wandb sweeps for hyperparameter tuning with attention
+# with-attention Q5,6.ipynb - The main ipynb file containing the source code along with wandb sweeps for hyperparameter tuning with attention
 # train.py - Python file to train and run the code
 # prediction_vanilla.csv - Predicted data of the test set without attention
 # predictions_attn.csv - Predictions of the test set with Attention